blouyakis/emt_basic/module_4_test.md

 ### Q7 🟢
 **Front**
-36-year-old thrown 8 ft, left leg externally rotated, iliac crests unstable.
-Likely injury?
+A 36-year-old female was struck by a car and thrown eight feet.
+She complains of pain in her left hip, and her leg is externally rotated.
+When you press on her iliac crests, she complains of increased pain, and you feel instability.
+You should suspect a(n):
 • Femur fracture • Posterior femur dislocation • Anterior femur dislocation • **Pelvic fracture**

 **Back**